 The Bottom Line.

 These days, people are charged with crimes for a bewildering array of reasons, many times for actions they had no idea were criminal.
 Penalties for criminal convictions now reach far beyond the jail sentence or probation you will serve.
-Your ability to keep your driver’s license, obtain credit, get a mortgage or student loan, get or keep a job requiring a professional license, or to do any of a myriad of other important things, can be destroyed.
-Generally, a criminal conviction will be on your record for life.
+Your ability to keep your driver’s license, get a job, get or keep a professional license, attend your child’s school events, or to do any of a myriad of other important things, can be destroyed.
+Generally, a criminal conviction can stay on your record for life.